Scriptonita/udacicards/README.md

 ├── README.md - This file.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── App.js # This is main function.
-├── App.test.js # Used for testing.
-Provided with Create React App.
 ├── icon-notification.png
 ├── icon.png
 ├── actions # Actions Folder.